turingschool-examples/mod1-typography-foundations/readme.md

 ##### Typeface

 A typeface is a collection of fonts.
-It is made up of the grouping of various italic, bold, thin weights that a type designer has recreated to give variation to their work.
+It is made up of all the italic, bold, and thin weights that a type designer has created to give variation to their work.

 You select a typeface and then use the fonts within it.

-For example, the typeface Helvetica has Light, Bold, and Oblique fonts.
-You might you a bold font for headers, a light font for body copy, and an oblique (or italic) font for pull quotes.
+For example: the typeface Helvetica has Light, Bold, and Oblique fonts.
+You might you a bold font for headers, a light font for body copy, and an oblique (a fancy word for "italic") font for pull quotes.

 ##### Font

 A font is each specific variation within a typeface.
-So, when we go to Google Fonts we choose a typeface like [Raleway](https://fonts.google.com/specimen/Raleway) and then select which fonts we actually want our page to load.
+So, when we go to Google Fonts and we choose a typeface like [Raleway](https://fonts.google.com/specimen/Raleway) and then select which fonts we actually want our page to load.
 In the context of printed text, fonts are what is actually used to print the text.

 ![type terms 5](images/type05.png)